 What About Sentimental items?

 But what if six of those mugs were made by my adorable children for me in pottery class?
 What if the sight of those mugs has become so familiar that they all seem special?

 Mugs you’re keeping for sentimental reasons but never use (too small, too big, not sure about the safety of the glaze) are clutter in your everyday cupboards.
 They become not clutter when you spread them through the house as pen jars and toothbrush holders.
 Proudly displayed on a shelf or in a glass fronted cabinet (down with dusting!), you can see them with different eyes.
 Do all six of my kids’ mugs make the cut or would one or two be just as good?

-Goals like these have me heading for the hills, and I do this for a living.
-I know that people have different comfort levels for how much stuff they like to have around them and all I ask is that you consider whether you’re using or enjoying the things around you.
+Everyone has different comfort levels for how much stuff they like to have around them.
+All I ask is that you consider whether you’re using or enjoying the things around you.
 There’s a world of difference between an attic filled with bags of stuffed toys that haven’t seen the light of day for decades and a creative display like the one I once found in a Louisville front yard.